-- 1 DCS-3220G Internet Camera
+- 1 DCS-3220 Internet Camera

 - 1 Ethernet Cable

-- A Wired or Wireless router such as the D-Link DI-614+ Wireless Router
+- A Wired or Wireless router such as the D-Link DI-624 Wireless Router

 - Ethernet based PC for system configuration

-SETTING UP THE DCS-3220G FOR USE BEHIND A ROUTER
+SETTING UP THE DCS-3220 FOR USE BEHIND A ROUTER

-Installing a DCS-3220G Internet Camera on your network is an easy 4-step procedure:
+Installing a DCS-3220 Internet Camera on your network is an easy 4-step procedure:

-- Assign a local IP Address to your Internet Camera - View the Internet Camera Using Your Internet Explorer Web browser - 3 Access the Router with Your Web browser - Open Virtual Server Ports for Your Router (Enable Remote Viewing)
+- 1 Assign a local IP Address to your Internet Camera - 2 View the Internet Camera Using Your Internet Explorer Web browser - 3 Access the Router with Your Web browser - 4 Open Virtual Server Ports for Your Router (Enable Remote Viewing)

 This section is designed to walk you through the setup process for installing your camera behind a router and enable remote video viewing.
-For the basic setup of the DCS-3220G, follow the steps outlined in the Quick Installation Guide.
+For the basic setup of the DCS-3220, follow the steps outlined in the Quick Installation Guide.

-After you have completed the setup of the DCS-3220G outlined in the Quick Installation Guide you will have an operating camera that has an assigned IP Address.
+After you have completed the setup of the DCS-3220 outlined in the Quick Installation Guide you will have an operating camera that has an assigned IP Address.
 Because you are using a router to share the Internet with one or more PCs, the IP Address assigned to the Internet Camera will be a local IP Address.
 This allows viewing within your Local Area Network (LAN) until the router is configured to allow remote viewing of the camera over the Internet.

-1 Assign a Local IP Address for Your Camera
+0 Assign a Local IP Address for Your Camera

-Run the IP Installer program from the CD included with the DCS-3220G.
-Follow the steps in the Quick Installation Guide to configure the DCS-3220G.
+Run the Installation Wizard program from the CD included with the DCS-3220.
+Follow the steps in the Quick Installation Guide to configure the DCS-3220.
 The camera will be assigned a local IP Address that allows it to be recognized by the router.
 Write down this IP Address for future reference.

-This is the IP Address assigned to your camera.
-Write it down for later use.
-192.168.0.102 is only an example.
-You will probably have a different IP Address.
+D Installation Wizard D-Link Network Camera Installation Search Add Remove Uncheck ALL Links to Selected Device(s) This is the IP Address as-Mac Address IP Address Assigned Model Auto IP Setup 192 168 0 101 signed to your camera.
+Upgrade Write it down for later use.
+Reset to defaul 192.168.0.146 is only an About example.
+You will probably Exit have a different IP Address.